Professional Internships for BCH Students

 Bachelor of Computing (Honours, Biomedical Computing with Professional Internship).

-- The completed Professional Internship fulfills a key degree requirement.
+- The completed Professional Internship fulfils a key degree requirement.
 Students who don't participate must complete an undergraduate project course.

 - Students enrolled in the internship courses continue to be registered at Queen's.

 - How do I enter the Professional Internship

 There are two important initial steps.
 One is to register for QUIP with Career Services.
 The other is to obtain Professional Internship Program approval from the School of Computing.
 The School requires a CGPA above 1.90 as a condition for approval.
 Students should fill out and sign the required form before seeking approval from the Chair of Undergraduate Studies.
 These preparatory activities begin during the Fall term.
 Career Services workshops take place in September/October.
 To be eligible for the first round of job offerings, register at Career Services by the beginning of November.

 - Why are my courses and fees different from other Arts

 & Science students doing QUIP?

 The extent to which internship placements are integral to an undergraduate program varies across academic units.
 Computing students doing the Professional Internship are fulfilling a degree requirement and therefore register in the Professional Internship courses while completing their placements.